arizvisa/ida-minsc/docs/static/tagging.rst

 Tag formats
 -----------

-In order to facilitate support tags and still allow for a user to quickly comprehend the intention of a tag.
+In order to facilitate support for tags and still allow for a user to quickly review the intention of a particular tag.
 Tags are actually encoded within comments at the address that is "tagged".
-This is done by encoding the tag using a specific newline-delimited format.
+This is done by encoding the tag using a specific newline-delimited format that is reminiscent of a Python dictionary.

-This format represents the attributes commonly associated with a dictionary.
-If a user chooses to not use this special format, then when utilizing the tag api the entire comment is treated as an "empty" tag using an empty string as its key.
-Please see :ref:`tagging-examples` for an example of this.
+If the user chooses to not use this format or is using a database that does not follow this format, the comments within the database will then be treated as an "empty" tag.
+If the user wishes to still query these tags, the user will need to use the empty string as their key.
+Please see :ref:`tagging-examples` for an example of this of how to use this.

-Due to a limitation of IDA with regards to the size of comments and this abuse of using comments to store tag values, tags have a limited size.
-If the user wishes to store a long tag at an address it is necessary for them to break it down into smaller components that do not exceed the maximum number of characters that IDA allots for each comment or to use another storage mechanism entirely.
-It is recommended by the author to only store light information and if a large value needs to be stored, that a user should really just use another storage mechanism.
-Long (and hidden) tags may be supported in the future, however.
+Due to a limitation of IDA with regards to the size of comments and this abuse of using comments to display the values of a tag to the user, tags have a limited size.
+If the user wishes to store a long tag at an address it is necessary for them to break it down into smaller components that do not exceed the maximum number of characters that IDA allows when displaying each comment.
+There is also the other option of using another storage mechanism entirely as tags are intended for allowing the user to visibly see contextual information alongside the things that they are reversing.
+Hence, it is recommended by the author to only store light information that is easy to read and quick to edit.
+If a larger value needs to be stored, then the user should really just use another storage mechanism.
+Tags of a large length may eventually be supported in the future, but will likely remain hidden due to the constraints of IDA's ability to display them.

-The format for a tag to an address within the database can look like the
+The format for a tag associated with an address within the database should look like the following:
-following:

 .. code-block:: tasm